To review your child support assessment, your special circumstances must fit under 1 or more of these 11 grounds (reasons).

 You'll need all of these things to apply.

-• If you have loan commitments, the loan start date, term and purpose, minimum repayments and actual repayments.
+- If you have any loans, the loan start date, term and purpose, minimum repayments and actual repayments.

-• Your financial details – for example, a completed statement of financial position (IR590).
+- Your financial details – for example, a completed Statement of financial position - IR178.

 This ground applies if your commitments in supporting someone else make it much harder to support the children in the child support assessment.

-This usually means you’re legally or morally responsible for someone else’s financial support and have specific large expenses as a result.
-For example, paying off someone else’s debt.
+This usually means you’re legally or morally responsible for someone else’s financial support and have specific unavoidable expenses as a result.
+For example, tuition fees for a child you have a duty to maintain.

 You'll need all of these things to apply.

-• An explanation of the relationship you have with the other child or person.
+- An explanation of the relationship you have with the other child or person, including why the costs are necessary, and what you’ve done to reduce them.

-• Your financial details – for example, a completed statement of financial position (IR590).
+- Your financial details – for example, a completed Statement of financial position - IR178.

 This ground applies when the high costs of contacting the children in the child support assessment make it difficult to support them.

-For example, if you live some distance away and it costs you more than 5% of your assessment income to keep in contact.
+For example, if you live some distance away and it costs you more than 5% of your adjusted income to keep in contact.
+Your adjusted income is the amount your child support is assessed on.

 Contact costs can include travel, reasonable or necessary accommodation, and communication.
 They do not include food, clothing and entertainment.